 Policy and Media Inquiries

 Tim has been SFHAC’s Executive Director since August 2005.
 Before joining the SFHAC, he worked for 25 years as a geologist and was active on the City’s west side with neighborhood and environmental issues.
 He was president of the Greater West Portal Neighborhood Association and was a founding member and chair of the Lake Merced Task Force.
 He graduated with a BS in Geology from UC Santa Cruz, MS in mining engineering from Columbia University, and certification in hazardous materials management from UC Berkeley.
 He lives with his family in the West Portal neighborhood.

-Rob Poole, Project Manager
+Rob Poole, Development and Communications Manager

 Membership, Fundraising, Communications, Project Review and Tours